madlag/jarvis/docs/source/commands.rst

    print an error in the error panel if any of the unittest result has an error or a failure

-Here is a typical use of this function, given a unittest class called TestMyModule this is:
+Here is a typical use of this function, given a unittest class called TestMyModule:

 .. code-block:: python